Nirvan66/CSCI5673_Assignments/assignment2/README.md

-#  Programming Assignment  Part 1
+#  Programming Assignment

 ## Running

 This program uses python3.
 It will not work with python2.

-Running this program is a multi-step process.
-First you should start up the number of servers you want in your system.
-The steps for doing so are below in the "server" section.

-Secondly you will start the client.
-For our implementation, we made the client a jupyter notebook.
-This allows us to send messages incrementally.

-__IMPORTANT__: make sure when adding the next server via command line you increment the properties ```--memberNumber``` and ```--uniPort```.
-An example is shown below.
-When incrementing member numbers, DO NOT SKIP numbers.
-A valid set of member numbers would be [0, 1, 2, 3].
-An invalid set of member numbers would be [0, 1, 3, 4].
+Running the service is two step process:
+1. Start the desired number of servers
+    1. change the directory with `phase1.py`
+    2. Follow the instructions below for your operating system to run the server
+2. Start and run the client with deisred commands
+    1. A jupyter notebook called `testClient.ipynb` is provided with a set of commands
+    2. Special instructions are given below for running on macOS

 ### Server
 #### Linux
 ```
-python phaseO.py --uniAddr 127.0.0.1 --uniPort 8080 --memberNumber 0
+python phase1.py --uniAddr 127.0.0.1
 ```
 #### macOS
 ```
-python phaseO.py --uniAddr <Private IP Address> --uniPort 8080 --memberNumber 0 --IS_MACOS True
+python phase1.py --uniAddr <Private IP Address> --IS_MACOS True
 ```
 For macOS, the Private IP Address can be found in